brikis98/yevgeniy-brikman-homepage/_posts/2017-08-09-the-forever-war.md

 ## The not so good

 * There was almost no character development whatsoever.
-Most of the characters feel bland and lifeless and they do not change in any meaningful way.
+Most of the characters feel bland and lifeless, and they do not change in any meaningful way.

 * The military in this story allows both sexes and all the soldiers sleep with each other, changing partners on a near-daily basis, with apparently no drama or discipline problems whatsoever.
 It sounds like a high-school boy's fantasy.